Nessworthy/Filter-Me/README.md

 ###0.3 Guinea Pig `stable`
 * Filter code rewritten for performance and usability.
-* Added filter_callback - Fired when the filter is updated.
+* Added filterCallback - Fired when the filter is updated.
-* `options.callback` changed to `options.results_callback`, see above for the new arguments it is supplied.
+* `options.callback` changed to `options.resultsCallback`, see above for the new arguments it is supplied.
-* Added `options.partial_match_flag`, allowing users to define the regex flags for partial matching.
+* Added `options.partialMatchFlag`, allowing users to define the regex flags for partial matching.

 ###0.2 Hamster `stable`
 * Filter types options - Can now specify whether the input to check for is a partial or exact match using filter type attribute.